hallofdreams/hallofdreams.github.io/_posts/2018-11-29-if-he-asks-for-your-cloak.md

 The police say they'll let me out once they ask me a few more questions, but they were kind enough to let Father Lemaître in to give me Extreme Unction.
 And the blank wall in front of me looks more familiar the longer I look at it.

-Qui petit a me, dabo ei.
+*Qui petit a me, dabo ei*.
 My older self gave me his life.
 It's almost time for me to give it back.